 The Mentorship Program is open to writers from Texas and from all 50 States.

 Here’s what recent mentees have said about their experience with the Gemini Ink Mentorship Program:

 What to Expect

-- Identifying a timeline and goals for your manuscript
+- Establish a timeline and goals for your manuscript project.

-- Closing out your project with a public reading of your work
+- Close out your project with a public reading of your work, introduced by your mentor.

 $25 application fee

 You will be asked to provide the following: